Code of Conduct

 - Out of school suspension for a period exceeding five days.
 Follow up meeting with Superintendent and trustees.

 Special considerations may apply to students with special needs if they are unable to comply with the code of conduct due to a disability of an intellectual, physical, sensory, emotional or behavioural nature.

 At Courtenay Elementary, students and staff are expected to dress in a manner appropriate to a school setting (e.g. only t-shirts with child-friendly logos or print with no offensive language, alcohol/drug advertisements etc.).
 Clothing, including footwear, should be safe and comfortable allowing for full participation in all activities.
 Hats and hoods should be taken off as you enter the school.

 Personal Digital Devices

-Students are generally advised not to bring valuable personal items from home, such as i-Pods, cell phones and hand-held computer games.
+Students are generally advised not to bring valuable personal items from home, such as smart phones, cell phones and hand-held computer games.
 However, increasingly teachers are encouraging children to BYOD (bring your own device) with parent permission and under teacher supervision for educational purposes.
 In such cases, Responsible Use Agreement Contracts must be signed by students and parents.
 Except where teacher permission has been given, students are not permitted to use digital devices in the halls of the school, at recess or lunch, or inside or outside the school during school hours.
-Therefore only unsanctioned use of an electronic device will result in temporary loss of that device.
+Therefore any unsanctioned use of an electronic device will result in temporary loss of that device.